Mapped: 4 Best Places to Dive in Ecuador

 • You can dive in the Galápagos at any time of the year:

-• December to May: best season to see oceanic manta rays and hammerheads.
+• December to May: best season to see oceanic manta rays. big schools of hammerheads tend to be at depth.
 The water is warmer, with daily rain showers and cloudy skies

 • June to November: the Humboldt current comes up from the south, bringing with it plankton, and making this the best time for seeing whale sharks.
-Expect cooler temperatures with occasional showers
+Big schoools of Hammerhead sharks are frequently seen, with a peak between August and October.
+Expect cooler temperatures with occasional showers.

 Dive Conditions